Introduction

 Key Features of Squirrel-Proof Bird Feeders

-1. Weight-Activated Mechanisms Many squirrel-proof bird feeders feature weight-activated mechanisms that close off access to the food when a squirrel’s weight is detected.
-These mechanisms ensure that only lighter birds can access the feed, effectively keeping squirrels at bay.
+- Weight-Activated Mechanisms: Many squirrel-proof feeders feature mechanisms that block access to food when a squirrel’s weight is detected, ensuring only smaller birds can feed.

 Advanced Techniques for Squirrel Deterrence